Reduced fees to desex your cat

-The program allows pensioners and low-income households to pay just $45 to desex their male cats and $65 for female cats and is also a part of Council’s draft Companion Animals Policy which is now on public exhibition.
+The program allows pensioners and concession card holders to pay just $45 to desex their male cats and $65 for female cats and is also a part of Council’s draft Companion Animals Policy which is now on public exhibition.

 Mayor of Camden, Cr Theresa Fedeli, said the program helps to reduce the number of abandoned pets by preventing unwanted pregnancies.

 “Desexing your cat is an important part of responsible pet ownership,” Cr Fedeli said.

 “A single undesexed cat can actually be responsible for the birth of 5,000 kittens over seven years.
 One cat can have five kittens and then each of those kittens can also have five kittens and so on.

 “It’s heartbreaking to see so many cats and kittens abandoned every year because their owners were not able to take on additional pets.

 “This program is so helpful to residents who love their cats but are struggling to desex them due to financial constraints.